roobert/roobert.github.io/_posts/2017-09-11-Monitoring-SSL-Certificate-Expiry.md

 ## Conclusion

 Whether your needs are as complex as ours, with multiple ingress controllers and whether you use GCP or not,

+[1] technically TLS but commonly referred to as SSL